TanStack/table/docs/api.md

 ### Hook Usage

 `useTable` is the **primary** hook used to build a React Table.
 It serves as the starting point for **every option and every plugin hook** that React Table supports.
-The options passed into `useTable` are supplied to every plugin hook after it in the order they are supplied, eventually resulting a final `instance` object that you can use to build your table UI and interact with the table's state.
+The options passed into `useTable` are supplied to every plugin hook after it in the order they are supplied, eventually resulting in a final `instance` object that you can use to build your table UI and interact with the table's state.

 ```js
 const instance = useTable(